-East London is a mine of museums and galleries, with treasures from historic to modern.
-Whether it’s art you love, design, history, landscapes or a fascination with the Thames, there’s a plethora of places to go – and plenty of them are free, too.
+East London is a goldmine of museums and galleries, with treasures from historic to modern.
+Whether you love the arts, design, history, or landscapes, there’s a plethora of places to go – and plenty of them are free, too.

 Museum of London Docklands

-Part of the Museum of London is the Museum of London Docklands – not too far from Limehouse station if you connect with the DLR.
-A look at how the British Empire used slavery and servants, yet it still manages to be family-friendly.
-There’s plenty of opportunities for young historians and archaeologists to learn to handle and identify artefacts, too.
+Part of the Museum of London is the Museum of London Docklands.
+This museum offers an intimate look at how the British Empire used slavery and servants, yet it still manages to be family-friendly.
+There’s plenty of opportunities for young historians and archaeologists to learn how to handle and identify a variety of historical artefacts, too.

 The Museum of the Home

 Nearest c2c station: London Fenchurch Street (35 min walk from the station)

 In Hoxton you’ll find the Geffrye Museum, which explores our homes and the way we live.
 There are 11 period rooms from the 1600s to today.
 Housed in historic almshouses it also has a set of fabulous period gardens through the centuries too.
 A real gem of a museum – and free.

 Nearest c2c station: Limehouse (15 mins on the underground)

 Steeped in royal history, Greenwich offers a wide range of exciting attractions for people of all ages.
 Here you can visit historical landmarks such as the National Maritime Museum, Old Royal Navy College and the Cutty Sark or relax in the park and wander through Greenwich market.
 The perfect day out.

 Tower of London 2FOR1 Deal